Groupe Banque Populaire

 Banque Populaire (/fr/, lit.
-'People's Bank') was a French group of cooperative banks, with origins in the European cooperative movement.
+'People's Bank') is a French group of cooperative banks, with origins in the European cooperative movement.
 In 2009, it merged with Groupe Caisse d'Épargne to form Groupe BPCE.

 History

 Groupe Banque Populaire started in 1878 with the foundation of the first local "people's bank" (banque populaire) in the western French city of Angers.
 During World War I, Commerce Minister Étienne Clémentel was instrumental in passing the law of which established the local Popular Banks' cooperative status and granted them favorable financial and tax treatment, with intent to fill the void left by struggling local banks in the market for short-term lending to small businesses.
 In 1921, the Caisse centrale des Banques populaires (CCBP) was created.

 In 1919, the French state sponsored the creation of Crédit National, a specialized bank.
 In 1946, the French state created Compagnie Française d'Assurance pour le Commerce Extérieur (Coface), a trade credit insurer, and Banque Française du Commerce Extérieur (BFCE), a specialized bank providing export financing services.
 In 1974, the Social Assistance Bank of the National Education Ministry (Caisse d'aide sociale de l'Éducation nationale, CASDEN) joined the Banque Populaire network, later rebranding as CASDEN Banque populaire.
 In 1996, Crédit National purchased BFCE, and the merged entity renamed itself as Natexis, in which natex is a portmanteau of national and extérieur.

 The CCBP purchased Natexis in 1998, and renamed it Natexis Banques Populaires.
 In 1999, the CCBP was replaced by a new banking entity, the Banque fédérale des banques populaires (BFBP).
 Natexis Banques Populaires purchased Coface in 2002.
 That same year, cooperative bank the Crédit coopératif joined the Banque Populaire network.